 #15 The Rattler:

 Arizona's only Par 6, this is one of the longest holes in the world.
 You need an accurate tee shot to avoid trouble on both sides of the fairway.
 A solid second shot by long hitters might entice you to go for the green in three over the water.
 The best play is a third shot that will give you a short iron or wedge to this large green that slopes from the right and back to the front left.
 Make the green in regulation and putt well for a possible birdie.
 Par is a solid score on this hole.

 A middle iron that finds the green on this straight forward Par 3 will give you an excellent chance for birdie.
 With water short of the hole and a small bunker on the front left you must be accurate.
 Stay below the pin as the green slopes back to front.

 #17 Naco Beach:

-This dogleg left hole has a waste bunker that runs alongside the right side of the fairway.
+This dogleg left hole has a shallow waste bunker that runs alongside the right side of the fairway.
 An accurate tee shot down the left side of the fairway is required to stay out of the waste area on the left.
 A tee shot that fades into the Mesquite trees right of the fairway makes for a very difficult recovery.
 A short iron or wedge to the green is your reward for a well placed tee shot.
 The undulations in this green make par a great score going to the finishing hole.

 #18 Win, Lose or Draw:

 This short Par 4 can make or break your score.
 With a solid drive over Green Bush Draw you can come close to driving the green and make an easy birdie on this tiered green.
 A large waste area and out-of-bounds on the left force you to keep your tee shot in the middle or right.
 Avoid the driveable bunker right and short of the green and you can have an easy par.
-Any mistake can make for a difficult bogey on this finishing hole.
+Any mistake can make for a difficult bogey or worse on this finishing hole.